panoptes.pocs.mount package

 Examples

-The response from the mount.
+Raw response string from the device.

 Sets the RA and Dec for the mount’s current target.